Leonello d'Este: Antonio di Puccio Pisanello

 Leonello went to Pisanello to get medallions made so that he would be remembered long after his death, and to demonstrate his fame and power for the present and the future people of Ferrara.
 The medals from 1441, 1444 and 1450 all demonstrate the characteristics of Leonello and/or his court.
 Each coin has on one side a portrait of Leonello in Roman emperor portraiture style, and has on the other side an image that represents Leonello and his court.

 The coin of 1441, the Little Lion of Ferrara; was designed by Pisanello to look like a Greco-Roman style coin, since Leonello was a collector of them.
 The Feline image is a play on Leonello's name, which means little lion.
 The hair was also designed to look like a lion's mane, to represent Leonello's status and nature as marquis.
 The coin is in the British Museum.

 The Singing Lion of 1444 also plays off Leonello's name The design with the lion and angels represented aspects of the Este family history, specifically with association to Leonello and his court.
 It is at the Victoria and Albert Museum in London, England.

 The 1450 coin has the same bust style on the obverse side as the previous coins in order to emulate Roman currency while depicting the thirteenth Marquis of Ferrara.
 This coin is also in the Victoria and Albert Museum.

 Some scholars, such as Alan Stahl, have looked back at descriptions of the coins by later writers, and comes to the conclusion that even though Leonello and Pisanello crafted and designed the coins to look like the currency of Roman antiquity, their makeup and metal were very much medieval.
-Stahl also mentions that the replication process were developed about a century after Leonello's death, so even though Pisanello's coins were for Leonello – according to Alan – it was the beginning of the development for replication within Ferrara, which would develop in the following centuries.
+Stahl also mentions that the replication process was developed about a century after Leonello's death, so even though Pisanello's coins were for Leonello – according to Alan – it was the beginning of the development for replication within Ferrara, which would develop in the following centuries.